brethodgson/anagram-services/README.md

 that manages a word library and provides anagrams that match a word.

 # The Project
+To get started, clone the source to a location on your local system.
+Then, either run `gradle clean build` to generate the JAR or use the JAR provided in the repository.
+Start the appplication by running the java command `java -jar anagrams-1.0.0.jar` (mind the version if it's been changed).
+The server is up and running on port 3000.

 The API has a few endpoints to consider: